maidsafe/Whitepapers/Project-Safe.md

 | 1382400 | 4 | 0.2 | 0.2 | 1382400 | 25600 | 54 | 54 |

 To prevent a potential shortfall of P.O.R, it is proposed that safecoin can be converted into P.O.R directly (network level).
-However, to maintain a predictable cap on the number of safecoins, the network will not allow P.O.R to be converted back into safecoin.
+However, to maintain the cap number of safecoin predictable, the network will not allow P.O.R to be converted back into safecoin.

-The conversion rate (safecoin => P.O.R ) can be established as:
+The conversion rate (safecoin => P.O.R ) can be established as :

 conversion rate (P.O.R / Token) = PT / NT  ≈ (PT<sub>local</sub> * (AS / AD<sub>local</sub> ) ) / NT    ------   ④

-where: PT is the current total of P.O.R across the network
+where : PT is the current total of P.O.R across the network

 NT is the cap number of token